ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
-     * Attempts to acquire in shared mode, aborting if interrupted, and
-     * failing if the given timeout elapses.
-Implemented by first
+     * Attempts to acquire in shared mode, aborting if interrupted, and failing if the given timeout elapses.
-     * checking interrupt status, then invoking at least once {@link
+     * Implemented by first checking interrupt status, then invoking at least once tryAcquireShared(),
-     * #tryAcquireShared}, returning on success.
-Otherwise, the
-     * thread is queued, possibly repeatedly blocking and unblocking,
+     * returning on success.
+Otherwise, the thread is queued, possibly repeatedly blocking and unblocking,
-     * invoking {@link #tryAcquireShared} until success or the thread
-     * is interrupted or the timeout elapses.
+     * invoking tryAcquireShared() until success or the thread is interrupted or the timeout elapses.
-     *
-     * @param arg the acquire argument.
-This value is conveyed to
-     *        {@link #tryAcquireShared} but is otherwise uninterpreted
-     *        and can represent anything you like.
-     * @param nanosTimeout the maximum number of nanoseconds to wait
-     * @return {@code true} if acquired; {@code false} if timed out
+     */
-     * @throws InterruptedException if the current thread is interrupted */ public final boolean tryAcquireSharedNanos(int arg, long nanosTimeout) throws InterruptedException {
+    public final boolean tryAcquireSharedNanos(int arg, long nanosTimeout) throws InterruptedException {
         if (Thread.interrupted())
             throw new InterruptedException();
-        return tryAcquireShared(arg) >= 0 ||
+        return tryAcquireShared(arg) >= 0 || doAcquireSharedNanos(arg, nanosTimeout);
-            doAcquireSharedNanos(arg, nanosTimeout);
     }

-    /**
-     * Releases in shared mode.
-Implemented by unblocking one or more
-     * threads if {@link #tryReleaseShared} returns true.
+    /** Releases in shared mode.
+Implemented by unblocking one or more threads if tryReleaseShared() returns true */ public final boolean releaseShared(int arg) {
-     *
-     * @param arg the release argument.
-This value is conveyed to
-     *        {@link #tryReleaseShared} but is otherwise uninterpreted
-     *        and can represent anything you like.
-     * @return the value returned from {@link #tryReleaseShared}
-     */
-    public final boolean releaseShared(int arg) {
         if (tryReleaseShared(arg)) {
             doReleaseShared();